MoserMichael/my-notes/dev-gotchas.md

 ---13/06/24 06:33:35----------------------

 I have the hobby of solving leetcode questions.
-Now I gave my solution to google Gemini, and asked it to explain the solution.
+Now I gave the code of my solution to a 'hard' question [here]( https://leetcode.com/problems/binary-tree-maximum-path-sum/solutions/5309235/python-recursive-solution-computing-the-max-path-length-for-each-node/) to google Gemini, and asked it to explain the solution.
 The explanation of the code is quite good!
 Then asked it how to improve/optimize the given solution - here it started to talk thrash.
 See this [chat session](https://g.co/gemini/share/253eb3f17c40)

 So as a programmer i don't have to despair, yet... (however i don't know for how long - and if the payed version of chatgtp/gemini/copilot would do better, also: i never worked with copilot, don't know much about it.